RTIInternational/biocloud_docker_tools/README.md

 All Docker Images are pushed to Docker Hub here: https://hub.docker.com/u/rtibiocloud

 The repository is the tool name.
 Images are tagged in the format `<tool-version>_<first-6-git-sha>`.

+## GitHub Action Notes

+The GitHub action is based on code from this GitHub Action: https://github.com/elgohr/Publish-Docker-Github-Action